 You may be behind the wheel of your swanky sedan waiting for the lights to change and counting backward.
 Just then you notice an electric car pull up next to you, very quietly.
 Yes, you have to agree that electric cars make lesser noise than regular cars.
 You wonder for a moment how much that car must cost and how long will the battery last.
-Well, electric cars may be expensive than a regular car.
+Well, electric cars may be more expensive than a regular cars.
 The main cause is the expensive battery that can provide a very limited range.
 These batteries are very costly and may end up costing more than a quarter of the price of the electric car.
 This could be a major reason for the slow boost in sales of electric cars.

 Being eco-friendly could be a reason for some drivers to own an electric car.
 There are also those who choose to convert the engine transmission from gas to electricity.
-These kinds of converted electric cars do need to be inspected before setting up insurance policy by an electric car specialist.
+These kinds of converted electric cars do need to be inspected before setting up an insurance policy by an electric car specialist.
 Or it could be the reduced long-term costs associated with owning one.
 It is possible to recover the expensive cost of the electric car in the initial few years.
-This is done by saving on gas and from Ministry of Transportation of Ontario programs such as Modernized Electric Vehicle Incentive Program (EVIP).
-In Ontario, the electric cars that display green license plates have certain privileges.
+This is done by saving on gas and from the Ministry of Transportation of Ontario programs such as the Modernized Electric Vehicle Incentive Program (EVIP).
+In Ontario, electric cars that display green license plates have certain privileges.
 These cars can be driven by a lone passenger on HOV lanes and 400 series highways.

 The EVIP program has been in effect since February 2016 and is geared towards:

 - Cap incentives for luxury cars

 - Give incentives to electric cars with bigger engines and larger capacity to carpool